PexMor/bigclown-notes/setup/README.md

 ![pinout diagram of the core module](https://doc.bigclown.cz/images/core-module/core-module.png)

 First thing I have to learn was how to get into DFU mode (Device Firmare Upgrade) aka flashing the device.
-It is [described at the web site](https://doc.bigclown.com/core-module-flashing.html) but actually it is goog to memorize :-) And so again to remember:
+It is [described at the web site](https://doc.bigclown.com/core-module-flashing.html) but actually it is good to memorize :-) And so again to remember:

 1. press and **hold** the **Boot ~ 'B'** button *- to give the CPU indication the you want to enter DFU/flashing mode*
 2. trigger reset of the CPU by pressing and releasing **Reset ~ 'R'** button